pournasserian/RepoRanger/docs/index.md

 ---
 layout: page
-title: Developer Documentation
+title: Documentation
 ---

-# Developer Documentation
+# Documentation

-Welcome to the Developer Documentation for the RepoRanger application.
+Welcome to the Documentation for the RepoRanger application.
 This documentation provides detailed information on how to navigate and utilize various components of the application.

 ## Table of Contents
 - [Helpers](/docs/Helpers)